aosabook/500lines/data-store/chapter.md

 Intro to toolchain
 ------------------

-The example is written in Python 2.
+The example is written in polyglot Python 2/3.
-(THOUGH I WOULD LIKE IT TO WORK IN 2 AND 3 BOTH BEFORE THIS IS PUBLISHED).

 It is highly recommended to use the ``virtualenv`` tool when installing dependencies: